ninoseki/jsac_mihari_workshop/docs/exercises/moqhao.md

 Run a rule I provide and try to improve it.

+!!! warning

+    - Again, do not access to IPs hit!

+    - Use passive data for pivoting

 ## Notes

 !!! tip

-    See [Configuration](https://ninoseki.github.io/mihari/configuration/) to know how to set credentials.
+    - See [Configuration](https://ninoseki.github.io/mihari/configuration/) to know how to set credentials

-- The provided rule relies on Shodan and Censys.
-But you can translate queries into other services such as BinaryEdge, Fofa, Onyphe, etc.
+    - The provided rule relies on Shodan and Censys but you can translate queries into other services such as BinaryEdge, Fofa, Onyphe, etc.

 ## References